blazium-engine/blazium-docs/tutorials/3d/csg_tools.rst

 Custom meshes can be used for :ref:`CSGMesh3D <class_CSGMesh3D>` as long as the mesh is *manifold*.
-The mesh can be modeled in other software and imported into Godot.
+The mesh can be modeled in other software and imported into Blazium.
 Multiple materials are supported.

 For a mesh to be used as a CSG mesh, it is required to: